ILUVUS/iluvus-backend-api-JIC-4321/README.md

 ### New Features

 - Users can now upload and share images along with their posts.
+- Users can view/zoom images in a post.
 - Implemented image processing capabilities such as resizing and compression.
 - Ability to tag other users in a post has been added.
 - Communities can now be set as either public or private.